jmullool/Ansible-driven-NSO-service-automation/README.md

 # Ansible-driven-NSO-service-automation

-Sample Ansible playbooks driving NSO services, including basic IOS configuration changes and full vBranch CPE automation.
-Cisco dcloud lab environment will also be avaialble.
+This repo contains sample Ansible playbooks and NSO services showing integration and use-cases between Ansible and Cisco's NSO product for driving end-to-end network services.
+Ansible playbooks for both with NSO and without NSO are provided such that the user can make a technical comparisons of a better together solution.
+These playbooks are provided to learn how to use the new Ansible NSO modules in order to configure IOS and IOS-XR devices and to expose the rich NSO service development capabilities for automating complex solutions such as deploying a vBranch CPE with VNFs using the NSO vBranch Funciton Pack.
+A NSO eBGP service is used an an example.
+All of these NSO use cases are initiated by Ansible playbooks.
+A Cisco dcloud lab environment is also be avaialble along with extensive docuemntation.

 ## Business/Technical Challenge